corda/corda/docs/source/api-transactions.rst

 Verifying the transaction's signatures
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 We also need to verify that the transaction has all the required signatures, and that these signatures are valid, to prevent tampering.
-We do this using ``SignedTransaction.verifyAllSignatures``:
+We do this using ``SignedTransaction.verifyRequiredSignatures``:

 .. container:: codeset